Sebsprograms/portfoli2/portfolio_website/README.md

 # TO RESEARCH

-GitHub Api - The project will be hosted separately however, I want to display my Github "data" and
+GitHub Api - The project will be hosted separately however, I want to display my Github "data" and favorite projects.